raylee45/Manga_Roll/README.md

 # Manga_Roll
-Mangaroll is an application that allows users to upload their favorite manga onto their profile.
+Mangaroll is an application that allows users to upload their favorite manga onto the website and share with other users.

 ## Technologies Used
 - Python